maskboyAvi/PairPilot-IDE/Learning/BuildLogic/06-Persistence-Redis-Observability.md

 ## 1) Supabase persistence (Yjs snapshot)

-### Why I did it

-Realtime CRDT collaboration is great, but without persistence the room state disappears when everyone leaves.
+Realtime CRDT collaboration benefits from persistence so the room state remains available after everyone disconnects.

-So I store a **Yjs snapshot** for each room in Supabase Postgres.
+PairPilot stores a **Yjs snapshot** for each room in Supabase Postgres.

-### What I implemented
+### Implementation

 - A **single snapshot per room** in `room_snapshots.snapshot_b64`.
 - The snapshot is `base64(Y.encodeStateAsUpdate(ydoc))`.